Topics The 10th Japan-Taiwan Pharmaceutical Exchange Conference" was held

 NHIA shared the current status of the insurance system and drug pricing system in Taiwan.
 It is important to make the system more transparent and predictable, and to work with the public and private sectors to make the pharmaceutical market more attractive to attract investment and improve access to healthcare for patients.

-He expressed his desire to strengthen operations related to insurance reimbursement by making full use of systems such as Horizon Scanning, which enhances budget predictability regarding future new drugs, Health Technology Assessment (HTA), which evaluates the appropriateness of drug prices at the time of approval, and Health Technology Reassessment (HTR), which reassesses cost-effectiveness after approval.
+He stated that he would like to strengthen operations related to insurance reimbursement by making full use of systems such as horizon scanning, which enhances budget predictability regarding future new drugs, medical technology assessment (HTA), which evaluates the appropriateness of drug prices at the time of approval, and medical technology reassessment (HTR), which re-evaluates cost-effectiveness after approval.

 The 2023 conference is scheduled to be held in Taiwan.
 I hope that the past 10 years will lead to the next 10 years, and that the public and private sectors will promote regulatory harmonization and cooperation regarding pharmaceuticals and medical devices in Japan and Taiwan, as well as a better understanding of each other's regulatory systems.

-( Tatsuya Koyama and Shingo Ikegami, Taiwan Team, Asia Subcommittee, International Committee)
+( Tatsuya Koyama and Shingo Ikegami, International Affairs Committee, Taiwan Team, Asian Affairs Committee)